learreDHDK/ccode/README.md

 				<td>Consistency is stated among the fundamental principles of the project in two occasions on the website:
 https://www.ncdc.noaa.gov/ibtracs/index.php?name=status and
 https://www.ncdc.noaa.gov/ibtracs/index.php?name=principle</td>
-				<td>No, each version from the writtings is different and contains new information</td>
+				<td>No, each version from the writtings in the metadata is different and contains new information but this dataset version is consistent internally since it is updated each month and the same fields are present and understood.</td>
 				<td>Not stated but inferable.
 Probably every year the same sheet is updated.</td>
-				<td>Not stated, but it is inferred since the data is obdated often and the fields remain the same.</td>
+				<td>Not stated, but it is inferred since the data is updated often and the fields remain the same.</td>
 				<td>Not stated but inferable.
 Probably every year the same sheet is updated.</td>
-				<td>Not stated but inferable.
-Probably the same sheet was used for the previous version but can't have access to.
-Need  to call the archive to get this information.</td>
+				<td>Though the dataset hasn't been updated for a long period now, but if need be the consistency of the data will be maintained.</td>
 				<td>Not stated nor inferable.</td>
 				<td>Yes: the methodology for the account of data is described in the explanatory PDF, also for what concerns the previous versions.</td>
 				<td>Yes (only one version, data not updated)</td>